 Several of the reasons that led Congress, in 1938, to vest the federal government with exclusive responsibility over the siting of pipelines and, in 1947, to delegate eminent domain authority to pipeline developers resonate today with respect to the siting of high-voltage electricity transmission lines-to name a few, location-constrained resources scattered far from consumers, integrated interstate development stymied by parochial interests, and the benefits of addressing oversupply in some places and unserved demand in others by building more transmission capacity between them.
-Just as federal law recognized that building out the interstate pipeline system-and the natural gas resource development such build-out enabled-was critical to the national interest, a build-out of the interstate electric transmission system-and the renewable resource development such a system would enable-is critical to the national interest.
-And so, for both types of infrastructure, authority over whether and (at a broad level) where those interstate lines get built is appropriately placed with a federal government that will adopt a national perspective, rather than with every state and local government along a project's route.
+Just as federal law recognized that building out the interstate pipeline system-and the natural gas resource development such build-out enabled-was critical to the national interest, a build-out of the interstate electric transmission system-and the renewable resource development such a system would enable-is critical to the national interest lines get built is appropriately placed with a federal government that will adopt a national perspective, rather than with every state and local government along a project's route.